Diabetes in Children: Preparing a Care Plan for School

 - Meals and snacks.

-- Make sure that your child's teacher and the school staff know that your child has permission to eat a snack anytime he or she needs it.
+- Make sure your child's teacher and the school staff know that your child has permission to eat a snack anytime he or she needs it.
 You may want to provide your child's teacher with snacks to give your child when he or she has signs of low blood sugar.

 - Make a list of foods your child can eat, how much, and when.
 You will also want to have a list of foods that your child can have during special occasions, such as a class party, a school assembly, or an outing.
+Include information about insulin, if needed, for special-occasion foods.

 - Blood sugar testing.
 This section of the plan lists how often and when to test your child's blood sugar.
 For example, your child may need his or her blood sugar tested before lunch and when he or she has symptoms of low blood sugar.
 The diabetes care plan should also say if an adult needs to test your child's blood sugar or if your child can do it.
 Younger children will need an adult to test their blood sugar, while older children may be able to test it on their own.